-VietNam Bang Thai Polyblend Co., Ltd. is subject to a preferential corporate income tax rate of 15% for 12 years after the commencement of business activities and 20% for the remaining years under the local corporate income tax law.
-Corporate income tax is exempted for three years from the commencement of taxable income and reduced by half for the following seven years.
+The corporate income tax rate corporate income tax is at 20% for VietNam Bang Thai Polyblend Co., Ltd. Corporate income tax is exempted for two years from the commencement of taxable income and reduced by half for the following four years.